frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 The `constraints` property on Table Schema Fields can be used by consumers to list constraints for validating field values.
 For example, validating the data in a [Tabular Data Resource](https://specs.frictionlessdata.io/tabular-data-package/) against its Table Schema; or as a means to validate data being collected or updated via a data entry interface.

-All constraints `MUST` be tested against the logical representation of data, and the physical representation of constraint values `MAY` be primitive types as possible in JSON, or represented as strings that are castable with the `type` and `format` rules of the field.
+All constraints `MUST` be tested against the logical representation of data, and the native representation of constraint values `MAY` be primitive types as possible in JSON, or represented as strings that are castable with the `type` and `format` rules of the field.

 A constraints descriptor `MUST` be a JSON `object` and `MAY` contain one or more of the following properties: